 The certificate curriculum is designed with a series of didactic courses in which students will gain knowledge about the diagnosis, pathobiology and treatment of different oral diseases in the field of orofacial pain, including masticatory musculoskeletal pain, neurogenic orofacial pain, temporomandibular disorders, headaches, orofacial motor disorders including orofacial dystonias and bruxism, intraoral, intracranial, extracranial and systemic disorders that cause orofacial pain.

-The students participate in weekly live webinar sessions with the faculty and other residents, ensuring a collaborative and social learning experience.
-There are 2-3 courses per trimester, with 2-4 streaming video lectures for viewing each week.
-After each video lecture students complete an associated online quiz (comprised of multiple choice, short answer or fill-in questions).
+Students will participate in weekly live webinar sessions with the faculty and other residents, ensuring a collaborative and social learning experience.
+There are two-three courses per trimester, with two-four streaming video lectures for viewing each week.
+After each video lecture, students complete an associated online quiz (comprising multiple choice, short answer or fill-in questions).

 The program is primarily online but also includes a 10-day practical training program conducted at the USC campus, with skills development and competence evaluation.
 At the end of the program, the students present and defend a case portfolio.